Ryan-M-Smith/Quinton-VoiceAssistant/README.md

 ## Reader's Note

-This is an abridged version of Quinton-VoiceAssistant's README.
+This is an abridged version of the project's README.
 For the complete README, please see [README-EXT.md](#README-EXT.md)

 ---